Our Mission and History

 The first performance of our improvised movie-redubbing show Twisted Flicks came on Halloween night in 1997, when improvisers re-dubbed the classic B-movie “Creature From the Black Lagoon” based on audience suggestions.

-It’s been a steady flow of five to eight performances every weekend, six to eight world premiers every season, and a brand new show every night – a pace we can only keep because we’re performing without a script and putting some of the nation’s best improvisers on stage.
+It’s been a steady flow of five to eight performances every weekend, six to eight world premiers every season, and a brand new show every night – a pace JCI can keep up only because we’re performing without a script and putting some of the nation’s best improvisers on stage.

 We’ve also worked to bring improv to the people with a 40-week improv training curriculum (known as the Jet City Improv Academy) as well as outreach work that provides free performances and workshops to homeless and incarcerated youth in Seattle and physically ill children around the state of Washington at a variety of summer camps.